iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 To visualize the data, I settled on two views: a daily bar chart with lines for the moving averages of the spends in each category and a top expenses.
 These two views operate on one country at a time, selected by an option box.
 In the future there could easily be a "all" countries mode which shows the views for all the data.

 Switching into the "top expenses" mode is accomplished with a button; you get out of it by clicking anywhere on the page.
 This turned out to be much more natural than a toggle button or two buttons, especially on touch interfaces.
-Essentially this approach is a modal dialog box.
+This approach is akin to a modal dialog box.

 To give some visual cueing to tie the two views together, I decided to transition the bars representing the expenses from the bar chart to the stacked list of bars representing the top expenses.
 So the biggest expenses fly out from their homes in the bar chart and stack in the center of the screen with their descriptions.